fastapi/fastapi/docs/tutorial/dependencies/dependencies-with-yield.md

     print(contents)
 ```

-Underneath, the `open("./somefile.txt")` returns an object that is a called a "Context Manager".
+Underneath, the `open("./somefile.txt")` creates an object that is a called a "Context Manager".

 When the `with` block finishes, it makes sure to close the file, even if there were exceptions.